A Chat With: Jupiter Hadley

 But, then jams became popular and everyone started running them and doing them, so I just followed suit as best I could!

 Covering all these jams must require a lot of recording time per day and you’ve mentioned to me before that you don’t exactly live in a mansion.
-How do you manage to record in a small space, that you share with your husband, while you both also go about your day-to-day chores, relaxing, and so on?
+How do you manage to record in a small space, that you share with your partner, while you both also go about your day-to-day chores, relaxing, and so on?

 Ah, well, we just moved to a house share in London which is still bigger than our tiny old house.
 Our old house… sucked.
 I hated it there.
 I’ll draw you a mental picture of the place.